Criminal Finances Act 2017

 Beneficial Ownership Information

-A new clause mandates a report by July 1, 2019, assessing the effectiveness of information sharing arrangements for beneficial ownership between the UK and relevant territories (Channel Islands, Isle of Man, British Overseas Territories).
-This report must cover arrangements in place from July 1, 2017, to December 31, 2018.
+A new clause mandates a report by July 2019 on information sharing arrangements between the UK and other territories (Channel Islands, Isle of Man, British Overseas Territories) regarding beneficial ownership.
+The report must assess the effectiveness of these arrangements.

 Government Spending